syncfusion/blazor-docs/src/charts/bullet-chart/tool-tip.md

 </SfBulletChart>
 ```

-> Refer [code block](#default-tooltip) to know the property value of **BulletChartData**.
+> Refer to the [code block](#default-tooltip) to know about the property value of the **BulletChartData**.

 ![Tooltip Customization](images/tooltip-custom.png)

 ## Tooltip Template

-The tooltip can be render as a custom component using [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html#Syncfusion_Blazor_Charts_BulletChartTooltip_1_Template) property in the [`BulletChartTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html) which accepts one or more UI elements as an input, that can be rendered as part of the tooltip rendering.
+The tooltip can be rendered as a custom component using the [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html#Syncfusion_Blazor_Charts_BulletChartTooltip_1_Template) property in the [`BulletChartTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html) which accepts one or more UI elements as an input, that can be rendered as a part of the tooltip rendering.

 ```csharp
 @using Syncfusion.Blazor.Charts